hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-23-conditional-sentence-generation.md

 - LDA: While word2vec tries to predict a word from its local context, LDA tries to predict the word from the global document (LDA generative model first chooses a topic, then samples a word from that topic).
 While word2vec representations are dense, LDA representations are sparse (only a few topics).

 - Obviously the number of words in a language is much smaller than the combination of the letters in that language.
 Why not learn a language-specific word manifold that maps characters to words?
+The manifold represents the language and only combinations of characters on the manifold would be allowed.
-Then we can use the char-level language models instead of word-level models and reduce the dimensionality of the problem since number of chars are multiple orders of magnitude smaller than words.
+- Then we can use the char-level language models instead of word-level models and reduce the dimensionality of the problem since number of chars are multiple orders of magnitude smaller than words.

 - a measure: can we take these word vectors and use them in other task like language modeling, translation, etc